blockedby/bestERC721/docs/VoidersGenesis.md

-> Voiders721 Voiders721 - ERC721Tradable-like contract.
+> VoidersGenesis is ERC721Tradable-compatible contract.